LVGL Graphics

 ../../_images/lvgl_main_screenshot.png

-To use LVGL with a display in ESPHome, you’ll need an ESP32 or supported ESP32 variant.
-PSRAM is not a strict requirement but it is generally recommended, especially for color displays with resolutions larger than approximately 240x240 pixels.
+To use LVGL with a display in ESPHome, you’ll need an ESP32 or RP2040.
+PSRAM is not a strict requirement but it is generally recommended, especially for large color displays.

 The graphic display should be configured with auto_clear_enabled: false and update_interval: never, and should not have any lambda set.